yingweiwo

 Absorption, Distribution and Excretion

-Pralatrexate total systemic exposure (AUC) and maximum plasma concentration (Cmax) increased proportionally with dose (dose range 30-325 mg/sq m, including pharmacokinetics data from high dose solid tumor clinical studies).
-The pharmacokinetics of pralatrexate did not change significantly over multiple treatment cycles, and no accumulation of pralatrexate was observed.
+The total systemic exposure (AUC) and maximum plasma concentration (Cmax) of pralatrexate increased proportionally with dose (dose range 30–325 mg/m², including pharmacokinetic data from high-dose solid tumor clinical studies).
+The pharmacokinetics of pralatrexate did not change significantly across multiple treatment cycles, and no accumulation of pralatrexate was observed.

-Pralatrexate diastereomers showed a steady-state volume of distribution of 105 L (S-diastereomer) and 37 L (R-diastereomer).
+The steady-state volumes of distribution of the diastereomers of pralatrexate were 105 L (S-diastereomer) and 37 L (R-diastereomer).

-In vitro studies indicate that pralatrexate is approximately 67% bound to plasma proteins.
+In vitro studies have shown that pralatrexate binds to approximately 67% of plasma proteins.

-For more Absorption, Distribution and Excretion (Complete) data for Pralatrexate (7 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of pralatrexate (7 components), please visit the HSDB record page.

-While the liver has been shown to metabolize pralatrexate to some extent, pralatrexate is not significantly metabolized by any CYP450 isozymes or glucuronidases in vitro.
+Although the liver has been shown to metabolize pralatrexate to some extent, in vitro studies have shown that pralatrexate is not significantly metabolized by any CYP450 isoenzymes or glucuronidases.

-In vitro studies using human hepatocytes, liver microsomes and S9 fractions, and recombinant human CYP450 isozymes showed that pralatrexate is not significantly metabolized by the phase I hepatic CYP450 isozymes or phase II hepatic glucuronidases.
+In vitro studies using human hepatocytes, liver microsomes, and S9 cells have shown that pralatrexate is primarily metabolized by cells.
+Component analysis and recombinant human CYP450 isoenzyme analysis indicate that pralatrexate is not significantly metabolized by phase I hepatic CYP450 isoenzymes or phase II hepatic glucuronidases.

 Biological Half-Life